-In 1983.
-Albert Horn retired from the IRS and opened a private practice as a tax consultant with offices in Bryan, Ohio.
+In 1983, Albert Horn retired from the IRS and opened a private practice as a tax consultant with offices in Bryan, Ohio.
 Albert and June are the parents of one daughter, Jennifer, who resides in Dublin, Ohio.

-THOMAS G. & HELEN (STEINER) IESTER CONSERVATION MEMORIAL
+THOMAS G. & HELEN (STEINER) JESTER CONSERVATION MEMORIAL

-Flowers Shrubs-Trees in our Public Parks and Recreation areas.
+Designated for Flowers, Shrubs and Trees in our Public Parks and Recreation areas.